astronomer/docs/astro/ci-cd.md

 You can use the Astronomer CI/CD templates with popular CI/CD management tools, including GitHub Actions and Circle CI.

 Astronomer currently has two types CI/CD Templates.
 A Regular one step Deploy templates and a DAG Deploy templates that utilize the [DAG Deploy](deploy-code.md#DAG-only-deploys) feature.
-If your deployment has DAG Deploy enabled the DAG Deploy templates are recommended, but both templates will work with any Astro Deployment.
+If your deployment has DAG Deploy enabled the DAG Deploy templates are recommended, but both templates will work.

-The DAG Deploy templates will do a DAG only deploy if files in the dags folder change and do an image deploy if any other file changes.
-This has the benifit of not

 ## Benefits